aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 ---
-title: How to Download Video
+title: How to Download a Video | C#
+keywords: how to download video, download video, video info, video formats, extract data, data scraping
+description: In this article, you find the description and a few examples of how to upload videos using the Aspose.HTML API and get information about them.
+weight: 20
 type: docs
-weight: 20
 aliases: /net/how-to-download-video/
-description: In this article, you find the description and a few examples of how to upload videos using the Aspose.HTML API and get information about them.
-keywords: how to download video, download video, video info, video formats, extract data, data scraping
 ---

 Aspose.HTML for .NET API provides a powerful toolset to analyze and collect information from HTML documents and gives a possibility to download video by its URL.
 Using API functionalities, you can easily create your own application or just download and watch your favorite video offline without any internet connection.